ILL, Institute Max von Laue - Paul Langevin, Grenoble

 Owing to its high-flux reactor, which became operational in 1971, ILL operates one of the most intense neutron sources in the world, feeding some 40 experimental stations.
 Thanks to its outstanding infrastructure, ILL has positioned itself at the forefront of neutron research.
 Every year several hundred scientists carry out their experiments and measurements at this unique research facility in Grenoble.

 In order to ensure its leading position in world neutron science and provide cutting-edge infrastructure, since 2001 ILL has been undergoing an update process.
 This is being carried out in two phases.
-The first, Millennium, was completed in 2019 and involved the installation of 14 new or completely overhauled instruments.
-The neutron sources have also been replaced, and this has multiplied the rate of neutron detection by a factor of 24.
-The second phase, Endurance, is currently ongoing and involves the installation of new instruments and the update of some existing ones.
+The first, labelled “Millennium”, was completed in 2019 and involved the installation of 14 new or completely overhauled instruments.
+The neutron guides have also been replaced, and this has multiplied the rate of neutron detection by a factor of 24.
+The second phase, “Endurance”, was launched in 2016 with the aim of replacing or significantly upgrading 30 instruments.

 Swiss participation